MyElectrons/PDU-Commander/README.md

 ### Notes on network configuration of APC AP79xx PDU

-Older devices, those without letter 'B' at the end, have an older "netowrk card" and hence do not support today's level of secure authentication algorythms.
+Older devices, those without letter 'B' at the end, have an outdated "netowrk card" that does not support today's level of secure authentication algorythms.

 I had success with the **non-B** DPUs using **Telnet and HTTP only**.

-In order to use HTTP one must explicitely disable HTTPS, in a terminal it should look like:
+In order to use HTTP one must explicitely disable HTTPS, in terminal it should look like:
 ```
 ------- Web/SSL/TLS -----------------------------------------------------------